Submitty/submitty.github.io/_docs/developer/google_summer_of_code/index.md

    Ask specific technical questions about the Submitty system and open issues and help answer technical questions from other new developers if you think you can help.
+Your engagement in the community discussion during the application period (both asking and answering questions) will be taken into account as we evaluate your application.

    _NOTE: The Submitty mentors for Google Summer of Code are on our Slack channel.
-Please communicate through the public channels and do not private message any mentors._
+Please communicate through the public channels and do not direct messsage (DM) / private message any mentors.
+   Mentors will generally not respond to private messages._

 6. Search the Submitty Github for related open issues (bugs and feature requests):
    [https://github.com/Submitty/Submitty/issues](https://github.com/Submitty/Submitty/issues)